backupbrew/switchbrew/Shared Database services.md

 ## QueryPlayEvent

-Takes an input u32 entryoffset, a type-0x6 output buffer containing an array of [\#PlayEvent](#PlayEvent "wikilink"), and returns an output u32 for actual total output entries.
+Takes an input u32 entryindex, a type-0x6 output buffer containing an array of [\#PlayEvent](#PlayEvent "wikilink"), and returns an output u32 for actual total output entries.